Data Loss Prevention (DLP)

 would be redacted and replaced with the stringREDACTED-fcbcf165908dd18a9e49f7ff27810176db8e9f63b4352213741664245224f8aa

-The built-in standard behavior operates exclusively on HTTP traffic, inspecting and redacting data in the following locations:
+The built-in standard behavior operates on any traffic, inspecting and redacting data in the following locations:

 - HTTP headers